chrisandreae/keyboard-firmware/README.md

  * Built-in virtual machine interpreter for running up to six concurrent independent tasks <sup>[*](#myfootnote1)</sup>

 <a name="myfootnote1">*</a>: This feature requires an external AT24C164 or compatible EEPROM (already built into Kinesis Advantage and Kinesis Advantage Pro keyboards).

+## Currently Supported Keyboards

+For now, the firmware supports various keyboard models:
+ * Out of the box:
+   * Ergodox
+ * With drop-in microcontroller replacement (see schematic/ dir):
+   * various Kinesis contoured ergonomic keyboards
+     * Kinesis Contoured (tested on model 110; should also support models 100, 120 and 130)
+     * Kinesis Advantage & Kinesis Advantage Pro (models 500 and 510)
+ PR are welcome to extend support to other keyboards!

++### Drop-in microcontroller replacement
+The drop-in microcontroller replacement can be built using most ATMega series AVR microcontrollers.
+The firmware accesses it via either LUFA (if native USB is available) or VUSB.

 ## Compiling